 Robert Louis Stevenson was a Scottish novelist, poet, essayist, and travel writer; but he is probably best known for the classics Treasure Island, A Child’s Garden of Verses, Kidnapped, and Strange Case of Dr. Jekyll and Mr. Hyde.

 Treasure Island is one of the most famous adventure stories in English literature.
 The lasting appeal of the story is supported by the fact that there are more film versions of Treasure Island than almost any other classic novel.

-Background: Treasure Island was written by RLS just after returning from his first trip to America where he married.
-At a time when he was still an unknown author, inspiration came one summer in Scotland when bad weather kept the family stuck inside.
-To amuse his 12 year old stepson, RLS used the idea of a secret map as the basis of a story about hidden treasure.
+Book Background: Treasure Island was written by RLS after returning from his first trip to America where we was married.
+Still a relatively unknown author, inspiration came one summer in Scotland when bad weather kept the family inside.
+To amuse his 12-year old stepson, Lloyd, RLS used the idea of a secret map as the basis of a story about hidden treasure.

-Recommended for students Grades 5 to 8.
+Recommended for Students: Grades 5 to 8

-Recommended for students in Grades 6 to 8
+Recommended for Students: Grades 6 to 8

 Themes: Courage, Bravery, Heroism, European, World History, Friends, and Friendship.